 I don’t know if you still need to know but the difference is that the wedding band is 3 mm wide (I believe) and the regular love ring is 5.5mm wide.

 Here were the main differences I noticed between the thick and thin Cartier love ring.

 Thick Love Ring: Looks and feels much more luxurious and is more recognizable on your finger.
 It’s heavier and bigger at 5.5mm.
-It’s also more expensive of course, currently $1,820.
-I also worry about the ring falling off, so for some reason, the thicker size felt less likely to fall off (this is all in my head, it obviously won’t fall off if you get the right size).
+It’s also more expensive, of course, currently $1,820.
+I also worry about the ring falling off, so for some reason, the thicker size felt less likely to fall off (this is all in my head, it obviously won’t fall off as long as you get the right size).

 They also have an even thicker version now at 11mm, but this one costs over $3,000.
 It’s beautiful though!

 Having tried both, I went with the thick Cartier love ring in Rose Gold and I love my ring.
 It is still beautiful years later.

 I went with the thick version because it just felt more luxurious overall, enough so that it seemed worth the extra cost.
 It stands out more on my finger and people can always tell which ring I’m wearing.
 If you want your ring to be noticed, I’d go with the thick version.
 It seems harder to notice the screws in the thin band unless you looked closely.